Convergence of Multi-Scale Reinforcement Q-Learning Algorithms for Mean Field Game and Control Problems: Mean Field Control

-We will solve the problem defined above using again a two-timescale approach.
-We reuse~\eqref{simpletwotimescaleapproach_mfg} withe same operators $\mathcal{T}_2$ and $\mathcal{P}_2$, but this time we will use a different condition for the learning rates $\rho^Q_n$ and $\rho^\mu_n$.
+We will solve the problem defined above using again a two-timescale approach as for MFG in Section \ref{sec:MFGsimple}, but this time with learning rates in the regime $\rho^Q_n/\rho^{\mu}_n\to 0$ as $n\to+\infty$.
+In the MFC case the idealized algorithm should keep track of a vector of probability distributions indexed by $(x,a)$, i.e., there is one distribution $\mu^{(x,a)}$ for each $(x,a)$.